Michael-Z-Freeman/phantomjs-webkit-thumbnailer/README.md

 * Error checking.

 * Speed increases.
-Needs time out setting (see end of javacript file).
+Needs flexible time out setting (see end of javascript file).

-* Could do with time out setting being determined by page size.
-Some very large pages fail to render.

 This thumbnailer makes thumbs of files marked with text/html file type for the MATE Caja file browser - http://mate-desktop.org/ - It follows the freedesktop thumbnailer system that other Window Managers also should follow but compatability is not guarunteed.
 This is because there is no actual formal standard for thumbnailers - see http://www.freedesktop.org/wiki/#standards - Although the system has become widely accepted.
 There is "gnome-web-photo" available which is somewhat easier to use being a single executable, but at the present time it is not available for Debian.
 Anyway, PhantomJS is, I think, more configurable.